KusionStack/kusionstack.io/docs/kusion/5-user-guides/2-working-with-k8s/1-deploy-application.md

 The output is similar to:

 ```
- ✔︎  Generating Spec in the Stack dev...
+ ✔︎  Generating Intent in the Stack dev...
 Stack: dev  ID                                                       Action
 * ├─     v1:Namespace:helloworld                                  Create
 * ├─     v1:Service:helloworld:helloworld-dev-helloworld-private  Create